deeheber/Danielle-s-Blog/src/content/blog/Computer-Science-for-Everyone-Bubble-Sort.md

 ## Go forth and sort the bubbles

-I hope to be back with some similar posts explaining other computer science concepts in the future.
+I hope to be back with some similar blog explaining other computer science concepts in the future.